lyuheng/T-RDF/query/README.md

   ?T <researchInterest> ?R .
 }
 ```
-### Q5: find student and his advisor and their common relation to University222.
+### Q5: find student and his advisor and their common relationship to University222.
 ```
 SELECT ?S1 ?T
 WHERE